EffectOrientedProgramming/book/Chapters/05_Testing.md

 When testing, we replace external systems with predictable ones.
 We can do this because Effects are isolated and accessible, and because they delay execution.

-To easily replace external systems during testing, we provide that external system via `ZLayer` (covered in the [Initialization](04_Initialization.md) chapter).
+To easily replace external systems during testing, we provide that external system via a `ZLayer` (covered in the [Initialization](04_Initialization.md) chapter).
 The `provide` method contains different `ZLayer` resources depending on whether we're testing, debugging, running normally, etc.

 Rather than trying to get `Bread` from a fallible human, we can create an `IdealFriend` that will always give us `Bread`.